Vladimir Putin Biography: Net Worth, Height, Age, Wife, House, Girlfriend, Palace, Previous Positions, Children, Instagram, Pronunciation, Religion

 Early life

-Current President of Russia Vladimir Putin was born in Leningrad (now St. Petersburg), Russia, on October 7, 1952.
-His parents’ names are Vladimir Spiridonovich Putin (father) and Maria Ivanovna Shelomova (mother).
-He has two older brothers, Albert Putin and Viktor Putin.
+Current Russian President Vladimir Putin was born in Leningrad (now St. Petersburg), Russia, on October 7, 1952.
+His parents were Vladimir Spiridonovich Putin (father) and Maria Ivanovna Shelomova (mother).
+He has two older brothers, namely Albert Putin and Viktor Putin.

-He grew up with his family in an apartment, attending local grammar and high schools, where he developed an interest in sports after graduating from Leningrad State University with a law degree in 1975.
+He grew up with his family in a communal apartment, attending the local grammar school and high school, where he developed a love of sports after graduating from Leningrad State University with a law degree in 1975.

-Vladimir Putin began his career at the KGB as an intelligence officer.
+Vladimir Putin began his career in the KGB as an intelligence officer.
 He worked mainly in East Germany and held this position until 1990, retiring with the rank of lieutenant colonel.

-Upon returning to Russia, Vladimir Putin held an administrative position at Leningrad University, and after the fall of communism in 1991, became an advisor to liberal politician Anatoly Sobchak.
-When Anatoly Sobchak was elected mayor of Leningrad later that year, he became the mayor’s head of foreign relations, and in 1994 he became Anatoly Sobchak’s first deputy mayor.
+Upon returning to Russia, Vladimir Putin took an administrative position at Leningrad University, and after the fall of communism in 1991, became an advisor to liberal politician Anatoly Sobchak.
+When Anatoly Sobchak was elected mayor of Leningrad later that year, he became the mayor’s head of foreign relations, and by 1994, he had become Anatoly Sobchak’s first deputy mayor.

 After Anatoly Sobchak’s defeat in 1996, Vladimir Putin resigned and moved to Moscow.
-In 1998, he was appointed deputy chief of staff under President Boris Yeltsin.
-In that position, he was responsible for the Kremlin’s relations with regional governments.
+In 1998, he was appointed deputy director of administration under President Boris Yeltsin.
+In that position, he was in charge of the Kremlin’s relations with regional governments.

 Soon after, Vladimir Putin was appointed head of the Federal Security Service, a branch of the former KGB, and head of Boris Yeltsin’s Security Council.
 In August 1999, Boris Yeltsin fired his prime minister, Sergei Stepashin, and his cabinet promoted Vladimir Putin.